 Skip to Content

-Best 3D Printer for Miniatures in 2023 (Resin Printers)
+Best 3D Printer for Miniatures, Warhammer & DnD in 2024

 Picking a 3D printer for printing miniatures can be incredibly daunting.
 There are so many different technical aspects and features listed on the sales pages.

 In this article, I cut straight to what resin 3D printer models you should consider when getting a 3D printer for miniatures.
-I am looking at the overall best 3D printer in terms of value, the 3D printer for large models and the best 3D printer if you want to print the absolute best quality of miniatures possible.
+I am looking at resin 3D printers from a miniatures perspective and will cover the best printer for various use cases.

 This article is focused heavily on getting you a printer with good printing quality for tabletop games or wargaming, but without breaking the bank.
-This means I only talk about resin printers, as FDM/plastic printers just cannot deliver details enough to produce a miniature of a quality that is nice to paint.
+This means I only talk about resin printers, as FDM/plastic printers just cannot deliver details enough to produce a miniature of a quality that is nice to paint (but an FDM printer is clearly the best 3D printer for terrain)

 The price of the Elegoo Mars 3 has come down significantly in price over the last 6 months.
 It has fallen from around $300 to around $200.
 I did not include it in the article before because it was too expensive compared to the Elegoo Mars 2 Pro and the Anycubic Photon 4k.
 This has flipped and now the Mars 3 is the best value by far.
 So I am no longer recommending getting the Elegoo Mars 2 Pro, as the price is now too high compared to the alternatives (you can read my Elegoo Mars 2 Pro review for more insight on that).